makersmansion/makersmansion/src/biases/availability-heuristic.md

     - money
 ---

-> When deciding which store to visit, you choose the one you most recently saw an ad for.
+> When deciding which store to visit, you choose the one you most recently saw an ad for

 ---